-Airbus Group Innovation and the Company's Research and Technology community in the Divisions maintain and continually grow partnerships with leading universities and high-tech engineering schools through employment of thesis students, postgraduate interns and doctorates, and through research contracts.
+This global operation's teams are organised into seven transnational technical capability centres, which cover competences that are highly important to the Group's core businesses and create long-term value.
+Airbus Group Innovations and the company's Research and Technology community in the Divisions also maintain and develop partnerships with leading universities and high-tech engineering schools through joint research projects, as well as employment of thesis students, post-graduate interns and doctorates.